wsargent/sandboxexperiment/README.md

 This is an implementation of sandboxed code using the Java SecurityManager, written in Scala.

-It takes inspiration from Jens Nordahl's [Sandboxing plugins in Java](http://www.jayway.com/2014/06/13/sandboxing-plugins-in-java/), although it took some poking to see what the prarameters are.
+It takes inspiration from Jens Nordahl's [Sandboxing plugins in Java](http://www.jayway.com/2014/06/13/sandboxing-plugins-in-java/), although it took some poking to see what the parameters are.

 It consists of a Main class that starts up a sandbox, then starts a script from within the sandbox.